Vampires Everywhere!: The Killing Lights (2014)

-Reformation, Ritual, and second break-up (2015–2016)
+Reformation, Ritual, and second breakup (2015–2016)

 On February 11, 2015, The Killing Lights reverted to Vampires Everywhere! and, shortly after, announced that they were recording a new album in two sessions, the first to commence in March, the second in April, in Salt Lake City.

 Michael Vampire later performed with Motionless In White at Rock on the Range.

 On November 30, the band played on the Bat2Bat Tour with Consider Me Dead and Set to Stun.
 Immediately after the tour ended, they released the song "Black Betty", off the new album, Ritual, which had a tentative release date of early 2016.

 On January 19, 2016, they released the first official single from the new album, a cover of "Take Me to Church", featuring Alex Koehler of Chelsea Grin.
 Ritual was finally released on March 18, 2016, and was supported by a short headlining tour, before they joined Filter, Orgy, and Death Valley High on their Make America Hate Again Tour.

 November 2016, Vampires Everywhere! disbanded once again and Michael Vampire started a new band called Dead Girls Academy.

 Second comeback

-In March 2021 Michael Vampire announced that Vampires Everywhere will have a second comeback and playing the first concert at Summit Music Fest.
+In March 2021, Michael Vampire announced that Vampires Everywhere will have a second comeback and playing the first concert at Summit Music Fest.
 In July the same year, the band released their comeback single "Witch," announced the release of their forthcoming EP The Awakening, and the signing with Cleopatra Records as well as an US tour throughout October with Assuming We Survive and The Bunny the Bear.